 Options for affording therapy

-Flexible Spending Accounts: If your employer offers a Flexible Spending Account and you contribute to it, you can be reimbursed for your therapy fees as a health expense.
+Flexible Spending Accounts: If your employer offers a Flexible Spending Account/Health Savings Account and you contribute to it, you can be reimbursed for your therapy fees as a health expense, or you an use your HSA card as payment at the time of service.
 This allows you to pay for therapy out of pre-tax dollars and reduce the cost by 20-30%.

 Out-of-Network Insurance: Although I do not accept insurance, some plans will reimburse you for your therapy fees.
+If you would like to file out-of-network claims, I would be happy to submit monthly claims on your behalf.
 Here are the things to consider:

 What is your deductible?